antonioforte1995/Python3-NmapScanner/README.md

 # Python3-NmapScanner
-Simple scanner in python3 to discover and scan hosts
+Simple network scanner - built with Python3 and Nmap.